dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/semantic-layer/excel.md

 :::tip

-📹 For on-demand video learning, explore the [Querying the Semantic Layer with Excel](https://learn.getdbt.com/courses/querying-the-semantic-layer-with-excel) course to learn how to query metrics in Excel.
+📹 For on-demand video learning, explore the [Querying the Semantic Layer with Excel](https://learn.getdbt.com/courses/querying-the-semantic-layer-with-excel) course to learn how to query metrics with Excel.

 :::